-- You can also add older versions of a module. - To do this, deactivate the Show only latest module versions checkbox. - With automatic module configuration: - The list only contains those modules which are permitted in combination with your presets for station capabilities. - Leave the Filter by Station capabilities checkbox activated. - Click in the line containing the module that you want to add, and click on Add and close. - ⇒ The selected controller module appears right at the top of the Modules docking window.
+NOTICE You can also add older versions of a module.
+To do this, deactivate the Show only latest module versions ♥ With automatic module configuration: The list only contains those modules which are permitted in co for station capabilities.
+Leave the Filter by Station capabilities checkbox activated.